 Both of the caravan parks located in the centre of Exmouth, the RAC Exmouth Cape Holiday Park and Ningaloo Caravan and Holiday Resort, are dog-friendly year round, although only on selected sites.
 Make sure you choose a pet-friendly site when making a booking, or call up to book.
 Bookings well in advance are necessary during the winter school holidays.

-Dogs are also allowed on campsites at Yardie Homestead Caravan Park (located closer to the Cape Range National Park), Bayview Caravan Park (one of two caravan parks in Coral Bay) and at many of the nearby station stays, such as Bullara Station.
+Dogs are also allowed on campsites at Yardie Homestead Caravan Park (located closer to the Cape Range National Park), Bayview Caravan Park (one of two caravan parks in Coral Bay) and at many of the nearby station stays, such as Bullara Station (see above).

 For dog-friendly holiday homes, contact Exmouth Holidays for their latest listing of pet-friendly homes.
 Note that a pet bond is required and pets are generally required to stay outside.